ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

 However the `max-error` might be a bit misleading given that it considers the worst case, that of a single pattern among 133.
-For technical reasons comparing the mean error was difficult (due to the fact that not all experiments were run on the same machine, and atoms had different handle IDs) but it should be noted that at glance the mean errors seemed fairly low, likely below 0.1 event in the worst case when `db-ratio` is equal to 0.1.
+For technical reasons comparing the mean error was difficult (due to the fact that not all experiments were run on the same machine and atoms had different handle IDs) but it should be noted that at glance the mean errors seemed fairly low, likely below 0.1 event in the worst case when `db-ratio` is equal to 0.1.